microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 <div class="info" data-title="Note">

-> This lab relies on two different data store systems : Azure Cosmos DB and Azure Managed Redis.
-While Redis queries are faster than the ones sent to a Serverless Azure Cosmos DB instance (mainly thanks to the **In-Memory data storage**), the overall latency difference on end to end API call might not be so clearly noticeable.
+> This lab utilizes two distinct data storage systems: Azure Cosmos DB and Azure Managed Redis.
+Redis, with its in-memory architecture, consistently delivers sub-millisecond query times, while Serverless Azure Cosmos DB typically responds within a few milliseconds.
+However, the difference in end-to-end API latency may not always be dramatic, especially in scenarios with a single user and a small `products` dataset.
-> In average, pure Azure Managed Redis calls come back under 1 ms, while a Serverless Azure Cosmos DB Instance will respond in a few milliseconds.
 >
-> Between the performance optimizations at a Serverless Azure Cosmos DB Instance doors, the scenario with a single user calling the API combined with such a small volume of `products` data persisted in Azure Cosmos DB, the end to end API response time discrepancy between Azure Managed Redis and Cosmos DB can be reduced.
+> Thanks to serverless optimizations in Cosmos DB, the gap in API response times between Redis and Cosmos DB can be negligible under these conditions.
 >
-> To clearly identify calls' response with or without cache, you'll add an artificial high latency while interacting with Azure Cosmos DB .
-> To do so, you'll find an environment variable named `SIMULATED_DB_LATENCY_IN_SECONDS` in the `src/catalog-api` folder inside the `appsettings.json.template` file that you'll have to fill in : The rest of the application code is ready to take this value into account.
+> To make cache hits and misses easily observable, you will inject artificial latency into Cosmos DB operations.
+Set the `SIMULATED_DB_LATENCY_IN_SECONDS` environment variable in the `src/catalog-api/appsettings.json.template` file—the application is already configured to honor this setting.

 </div>